mwebber93/trading-dashboard/README.md

 # Introduction

-This is a simple trading dashboard application built by Matt Webber.
-It uses Module Federation as a way of stitching together multiple React widget applications at runtime.
+This is a simple trading dashboard application that uses Module Federation as a way of stitching together multiple React widget applications at runtime.
 The application is powered by a mock server created to supply it with mock data via WebSockets (for real-time updates) and REST endpoints (for initial information fetching).

 Each widget serves a different purpose: